The Magdalene Sisters (2002) – dir. by Peter Mullan

 I got the same feeling when I went to Belfast with the Troops Out Movement in the Eighties – staying with families, listening to people, listening to stories, feeling the warmth and solidarity, the directness, the connection, the look in the eye.

-Feeling the hand of plangent yet harmonious communal co-existence with others.
+Feeling the folding, clasping hand of plangent yet harmonious communal co-existence with others.

-The hot little grasp of fearless clarity and wisdom in a place of terror and violence – things that can seem to bring us closer to fundamentals.
+The hot little clasp of fearless clarity and wisdom in a place of terror and violence – things that can seem to bring us closer to fundamentals.